n9hal/ProjectAppAPI/README.md

 # ProjectApp API

-Flask app to check news
+Flask app to check news,
 used as the API in android app